 3. Valuable and optimized content is best to create traffic

 You can have a high-trafficked and popular website without ever using social media if your content is written well, solves your reader’s problems, and contains searchable keywords.
-If all you write about is you, your blog will have a limited appeal and will not be very searchable.
+However, if all you write about is you, your blog will have a limited appeal and will not be very searchable.